 Moishe House Cape Town strives to provide a space where young adults can explore and construct ways in which Judaism is meaningful to them.
 They do this through mingling, singing, baking, Friday-Nighting, debating, chicken-soup-and-knaidel-making, learning, creating, dancing, volunteering, adventuring, etc. MHCT is a pluralist, open-minded and safe space.

-Facilitating business growth & financial sustainability: ORT JET is a support structure for small Jewish business owners in South Africa and aims to MENTOR, EMPOWER and GROW businesses in South Africa, using the business knowledge, resources and skills that already exist within our community.
+ORT JET plays an indispensable role in creating successful entrepreneurs in the Jewish community.
+ORT JET aims to MENTOR, EMPOWER and GROW these businesses, using the business knowledge, resources and skills that already exist within our community.

 The Phyllis Jowell Jewish Day School is a multi-sensory primary school relying heavily on a variety of innovative, creative educational techniques and systems, to inspire learning and thinking in each individual child.
 Their academic goal is fostering accomplishment and feelings of success for each student.